High School Curriculum

 Prerequisite: Pre-AP Calculus and Math Department Approval

 This demanding, college-level course emphasizes conceptual understanding and contextual applications of single variable calculus in preparation for the Advanced Placement exam in May.
 After a brief review of pre-calculus topics, students study limits, derivatives, and the beginning of integration theory.
 They will refine their skills with the graphing calculator and other mathematical software as needed for computation and analysis on the AP exam.
-(1.5 Credits; Full Block Fall Semester and Half Block Spring Semester)
+(1.5 credits; full block fall semester, half block spring semester)

 AP Calculus BC